bradley365/abbreviate-number/README.md

 ```

   **Parameters**
-  @param *number* n -number to be abbreviated
+  @param *number* number -number to be abbreviated
-  @param *number* s - the scale, or digits, to include in the abbreviation
+  @param *number* scale - the scale, or digits, to include in the abbreviation
   @return *string* - abbreviated number with unit suffix